pbgollo/Pulse/README.md

 ## ☕ Usando o Pulse

-Para um melhor entendimento do funcionamento do aplicativo, recomenda-se ler a seção 5 do artigo do projeto.
+Para um melhor entendimento do funcionamento do aplicativo, recomenda-se ler a seção 5 do <a href="pulse/Artigo.pdf">artigo do projeto</a>.

 ## 🤝 Colaboradores